bedobeeeee/emoticue/README.md

 * How to detect and map moods from user-written content
 * Best practices for building a lightweight UI that remains highly responsive
-* Organizing and structuring mood-to-content data in a .json format for easy access